sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-18-create-self-contained-dotnetcore-docker-image.md

 ```

 Please refer to **.NET Core Globalization Invariant Mode** document mentioned under [References](#references) below.

+In case you like to use Globalization feature instead, you will need to install the ICU package inside the docker image.

+## Publish self-contained application

 To create a self-contained along with runtime identifier for Linux x64 (suitable for most desktop distributions like CentOS, Debian, Fedora, Ubuntu, and derivatives), run below command: